themanyone/whisper_dictation/README.md

 You can monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing GreenWithEnvy (gwe) for Nvidia cards.

-### Race conditions.
+### Improvements.

-The race conditions have been fixed by using queues.
-Text...will no longer appear out of order.
+Moved audio recording to the background and dictation to the foreground.
 Turns out spawning multiple, background threads for dictation was a bad idea.
 Apparently, each new `whisper-jax` instance had to be re-compiled each time.
 Dictation is many times faster with a single thread, runnnig in the foreground as intended.

-It now does audio recording in the background, which is handled very-smoothly usig Gstreamer-1.0.
+Now using `pyperclip` and `pyautogui` to copy and paste text, instead of typing it out into the current window.
+The `pyautogui` module can automate everything, so this opens up the ability to add spoken commands, such as "close window."

 ### Issue tracker.